actions/setup-python/docs/advanced-usage.md

 ```
 # Check latest version

 The `check-latest` flag defaults to `false`.
-Use the default or set `check-latest` to `false` if you prefer stability and if you want to ensure a specific `Python/PyPy` version is always used.
+Use the default or set `check-latest` to `false` if you prefer stability and if you want to ensure a specific `Python or PyPy` version is always used.

 If `check-latest` is set to `true`, the action first checks if the cached version is the latest one.
-If the locally cached version is not the most up-to-date, a `Python/PyPy` version will then be downloaded.
-Set `check-latest` to `true` if you want the most up-to-date `Python/PyPy` version to always be used.
+If the locally cached version is not the most up-to-date, a `Python or PyPy` version will then be downloaded.
+Set `check-latest` to `true` if you want the most up-to-date `Python or PyPy` version to always be used.

 ```yaml
 steps: